CV GIANCARLODINARDO.6@GMAIL.COM

 03

-01 Signal quality over volume CPL SET 02 Personas that move budget HIGH MID LOW INTENT 03 Comments as creative input " PREMIER BASEMENTS
+01 Signal quality over volume CPL SET 02 Personas that move budget HIGH MID LOW INTENT 03 Geo-identity as hook logic LOCATION IN OVERLAY BASEMENT RENOVATION

 Without the pre-launch phase

-Generic first batch based on assumed pain points instead of real homeowner language
+Generic first batch built on assumed pain points rather than a researched map of buyer situations and urgency levels

-No intent ranking, so budget drifts toward volume instead of appointment quality
+No hook logic distinction, so budget drifts toward volume and CPL instead of appointment quality and set rate

 Weeks of corrective testing that the research phase made unnecessary